-Cobi has more than a decade of experience working internationally across disaster risk reduction, science communication, health promotion and environmental governance, with organisations ranging from the Australian Broadcasting Corporation to the United Nations.
-As well as academic publications about evaluation and impact in science and society, Cobi contributes to CSI projects with organisations ranging from social enterprises to banks.
+Cobi has more than a decade of experience working internationally across disaster risk reduction, science communication, inclusive technology, health promotion and environmental governance, with organisations ranging from the Australian Broadcasting Corporation to the United Nations.

-She is an Associate Fellow of the Higher Education Academy, reflecting her educational expertise - she specialises in embedding social impact and sustainability learning into science curricula, as she was recruited to do for UNSW.
-Her ANU PhD was focused on science communication and deliberative democracy; she is an advocate for lifelong collaborative learning and participatory engagement.
+She is an Associate Fellow of the Higher Education Academy, reflecting her educational expertise.
+Her ANU PhD was focused on science communication and deliberative democracy; She is an advocate for lifelong collaborative learning and participatory engagement.

 She has lived on five continents, including a year with the Asia Indigenous Peoples Pact in Thailand through the Australian Aid program.
 This shaped her ongoing support for Aboriginal self-determination, noting sovereignty in Australia was never ceded.
 She supports the Uluru Statement from the Heart.